 How often will my account allocation be automatically adjusted?

 If you enable the “auto-adjust” feature on an account, Betterment will check to ensure that your target allocation is in line with our recommended moderate allocation each month.
 If the account’s target allocation needs to be adjusted to match our recommendation, Betterment will make that adjustment automatically.
 Learn more about how we notify you of allocation changes.
 In certain cases, your target allocation may not change from month to month.
 This is normal.
 Recommended allocations on ...Read More

 How It Works

 What are the different rebalancing methods Betterment uses?

-Betterment can rebalance your portfolio when it drifts beyond your target allocation threshold using several different methods.
-Cash Flow Rebalancing This method involves either buying or selling—but not both at the same time—and is preferable when cash flows into or out of the portfolio are happening anyway.
-Every cash flow (e.g. deposit, dividend reinvestment, or withdrawal) is used to rebalance your portfolio.
-Fractional shares allow us to allocate these cash flows with precision to the ...Read More
+Once your account balance is at or past the minimum threshold, Betterment can automatically rebalance your portfolio when it drifts beyond your target allocation threshold using several different methods.
+Cash Flow Rebalancing This method involves either buying or selling—but not both at the same time—and is useful when cash flows into or out of the portfolio are happening anyway.
+Every cash flow (e.g. deposit, dividend reinvestment, or withdrawal) is used to rebalance your portfolio. ...Read More

 How and when will my portfolio be rebalanced?